aggarwalpiush/Tutorial-Docker-on-GPU-Server/README.md

 From Docker version [19.03](https://github.com/moby/moby/pull/38828), Docker provide device requests modules to support NVIDIA GPUs.
 So, installation of docker plugin is not required.

-In case unavailability of Docker, it can be installed by following instructions provided [here](https://docs.docker.com/engine/install/)
+In case of unavailability of Docker, it can be installed by using instructions provided in the link: https://docs.docker.com/engine/install/

 ### General usage: